mdsufz/MuDoGeR/README.md

  ```

 * The recovery of viral genomes is achieved by using the tolls VirFinder, VirSorter and VIBRANT.
 Although each of the tools can be used independently, to achieve the maximum recovery of viral genomes it is better to use all the three tools together.
-After the genome recovery the, the viral genomes recovered from each method are filtered:
+After the genome recovery, the viral genomes recovered from each method are filtered:
 * In the VirFinder results sequences with q-value > 0.01 and lentgh =< 1000 bp are removed
 * In the VirSorter results only the sequences of the categories 1 and 2 are chosen
 * In the VIBRANT results only the sequences of the `Assembly.phages_combined.fna` are chosen